slowpy/Linux-programming/hello/README.md

 </pre>

 # How To Test
-typing 'make' and see the message in screen
+Typing 'make' and see the message in screen

 `#make`